lorenztechspace/KioptrixWalkthrough/README.md

 ## Features
 - Reconnaissance using tools like `nmap`
 - Identifying and exploiting vulnerabilities
-- Privilege escalation

 ## Project Structure
 - `/src/`: Contains the detailed commands used for the exploitation process.
 - `/docs/kioptrix_exploit_guide.md`: Step-by-step guide for exploiting the machine.
 - `/docs/setup_of_kioptrix.md`: Detailed explanation on how to download and install kioptrix.
-- `/screenshots/`: Visuals for each step of the exploitation process.

 ## Requirements
 - VirtualBox or VMware for running the Kioptrix machine